plone/volto/docs/source/user-manual/copy-paste-blocks.md

 Select an empty block where you want to paste blocks from the clipboard.
 You can see the paste option <img alt="../_static/paste.svg" src="../_static/paste.svg" class="inline"> in the toolbar.

-Also if you hold the {kbd}`ctrl` key while clicking the paste button, it does not clear the clipboard.
+Also if you hold the {kbd}`ctrl` key while clicking the paste button, it keeps the clipboard buffer, allowing you to repeatedly paste it.

 ```{eval-rst}
 .. video:: ../_static/user-manual/blocks/block-paste.mp4